2022 has been another year with a tremendous amount of scrutiny on the USPS and its ability to process huge volumes of mail.

 Give Yourself A Buffer — Add Time To Your Schedule

-In the last couple of holiday seasons (2020 and 2021), the USPS had a very difficult time handling the surge in package volume that led to issues in delivering direct mail, especially with standard class or marketing mail.
+Last holiday seasons (2022), the USPS improved their mail delivery efficiency compared with the previous 2 years, where they had a very difficult time handling the surge in package volume that led to issues in delivering direct mail.
+That being said, there are still slowdowns and issues that will arise due to staffing and equipment issues, especially with standard class or marketing mail.

 Learn How Write A Year End Thank You That Will Actually Be Read